Book: 2 Timothy

 The word presence means before the eyes or sight of a holy God.
 It’s like in Isaiah 6 before the prophet, right, was commissioned by God to preach.
 Remember what he said?
 He said, “Woe is me for my eyes have seen the king, the Lord of hosts.”
 As he stood in the presence of a holy God.

 Paul is saying every time you preach and minister, scrutiny is taking place because you are in the very presence of God and Christ Jesus.
+Sometimes it’s easy for us to to focus on the critical command, right?

-to preach the word and the other eight commands we’ll take a look at at but bypass verse one which which has some serious details and it applies not just to preachers but applies to every believer who currently ministers for Christ like you all do here at Calvar’s equipping ministry you know Hebrews chapter 4:13 I like what the New King James Version said and there is no creature hidden from his sight but all things are naked and open to the eyes of him to whom we must give account.
+To preach the word and the other eight commands we’ll take a look at at but bypass verse one which which has some serious details and it applies not just to preachers but applies to every believer who currently ministers for Christ like you all do here at Calvar’s equipping ministry Hebrews chapter 4:13 I like what the New King James Version said and there is no creature hidden from his sight but all things are naked and open to the eyes of him to whom we must give account.

 For example, when Missy and I allowed our children to use the computer, right?